Design of Geometric Molecular Bonds: Results

-\begin{proof} Note that macrobonds can be generated according to the distribution described in the theorem statement by iterating over each column and selecting one row uniformly at random to contain the patch in that column.
-Each selection of patches in nonoverlapping \emph{blocks} of $\lambda+1$ consecutive columns can be viewed as a letter in an alphabet of size $n^{\lambda+1}$.
-Because the blocks are nonoverlapping, each letter selection is independent.
-Then each macrobond is partially specified by $\lfloor n / (\lambda + 1) \rfloor$ letters defining the patch placements in the first $(\lambda + 1) \lfloor n / (\lambda + 1) \rfloor$ columns.
-If any letter is repeated (either within a macrobond, or between two different macrobonds), then the code has auto- or cross-correlation $> \lambda$.
+\begin{proof} The described macrobond distribution can be generated by iterating over each column and selecting one row uniformly at random to contain the patch in that column.
+Each selection of patches in nonoverlapping \emph{blocks} of $\lambda+1$ consecutive columns can be viewed as a symbol in an alphabet of size $n^{\lambda+1}$.
+Because the blocks are nonoverlapping, each symbol selection is independent.
+Then each macrobond is partially specified by $\lfloor n / (\lambda + 1) \rfloor$ symbols defining the patch placements in the first $(\lambda + 1) \lfloor n / (\lambda + 1) \rfloor$ columns.
+If any symbol is repeated (either within a macrobond, or between two different macrobonds), then the code has auto- or cross-correlation $> \lambda$.